The Quick and Easy Way to Effective Speaking

 Promise to tell how to get something people want.
 A talk is supposed to help people learn something.
 As the speaker, you should be clear about what lessons you are trying to convey.
 Make a promise based on this.
 Let people know they are going to learn about how to run a profitable business, how to have a long-lasting relationship, how to price your work etc. And the audience would likely pay attention.

 Don't start with an apology.
 This usually happens when you don't have enough confidence or preparation.
 You would hedge yourself to justify your possible failure.
 Remember another basic principle we have covered is to build confidence.
 If you project yourself as a failure, you would perform like a failure.
 Let the audience judge your performance.
 Don't low-ball yourself right at the start.
 It sends off negative vibes which counter the interests of the audience.

 Avoid "funny" story opening.
 Let's be honest, humor is not in everyone.
 If you don't usually make jokes, don't force it in your speech.
 If you wish to do it, try finding funny stories that it's relevant to you.
 It's something that happened to you that's ridiculous.
 Humor is a sense is to share their honest thoughts that some people don't dare to do.
 Your stories don't need to be funny or you trying to make them funny.
 Your focus should be sharing something authentic that relates to your topic regardless of the perception of the audience.

 Support your Main ideas

 Cite experts.
 Experts generally are the ones who have the highest authority in making claims about a topic.
-And their claims are generally valid given that they've also support their main ideas with the same methodologies we've learnt.
-Citing them would of course strength our arguments.
+And their claims are generally valid given that they've also supported their main ideas with the same methodologies we've learnt.
+Citing them would of course strengthen our arguments.